 To date, the company has worked with a variety of popular companies, including Folgers, Persil, Campbell’s, Kashi and so many more.

-I have wrote about Slickdeals many times before on the blog and if you’re not familiar with it, it’s, by far, one of the largest community-based deal website online.
+I have written about Slickdeals many times before on the blog and if you’re not familiar with it, it’s, by far, one of the largest community-based deal website online.

 And yes, while they do focus primarily on fantastic deals, they do have a freebie section that I feel that’s overlooked.